C3PablO/pablo-romero-jaren-site/_posts/en/donde_esta_mi_calcetin.md

 ---
 title: "¿Dónde Está Mi Calcetín?"
-description: "(Where is my sock?) self-published picture book."
+description: "(Where is my sock?)
+A self-published picture book."
 date: '2022-04-12'
 modified_date: "2022-06-10"
 background: "#1a1a2b"